This post was most recently updated on March 23rd, 2021

 Three quick tips, that I hope you will find helpful:

-1. When you first open the bag, there is a strong plastic type odor.
-BUT if you wash the bags in the dishwasher it will get the smell out easily.
+1. When you first open the silicone , there is a strong type odor.
+BUT if you wash the bags in the sink or the dishwasher it will get the smell out easily.

-Once they are broken in and you get used to sliding at an efficient angle, you won’t need the lubrication anymore.
-I find that generally the silicone freezer bags are easier to work with when they are wet.
+Once your bags are broken in and you get used to sliding at an efficient angle, you won’t need the lubrication anymore.
+I find that generally the silicone bags are easier to work with when the zips are wet.

 3. Do not put the slide bar in the dishwasher, the high heat can warp the bar and make it harder to slide.
 The parts fit and seal tight when they are straight.
 I wouldn’t want to try to slide a warped bar.